niquewoodhouse/jekyll-blog/appearherehow.md

 				<div class="unit whole bigGapBott">
 					<p class="w50 mAuto firstP">
 						Appear Here is the premier platform for renting short term retail space.
-						As part of a brand &amp; brand refresh, I design how it works pages to guide possible tenants on how it works.
+						As part of a brand &amp; brand refresh, I design how it works pages to guide possible tenants and landlords on how it works.
 					</p>
 				</div>
 		</div>